-Hi, my name is Kery Erickson and I'm an Interpretive Naturalist here at Forestville/Mystery Cave State Park.
-This videocast is about one of my favorite park destinations, the Zumbro Hill Cemetery.
+Hi, my name is Kery Erickson and I'm an interpretive naturalist here at Forestville/Mystery Cave State Park.
+This video is about one of my favorite park destinations, the Zumbro Hill Cemetery.
 The trail is reached by parking at the Historic Forestville lot near the 1899 steel bridge.
-Walk across the bridge and continue down the gravel road about 1/2 mile beyond the historic site.
+Walk across the bridge and continue down the gravel road about one half mile beyond the historic site.
 The trail leads to the left next to several large white pines.
 After a short distance you will pass the 1880 school and the brickyard before turning right up a steep hill to the Cemetery.
 At the top of the hill you will find an interpretive sign listing the known burials.

 This now isolated cemetery once played an important role in the social fabric of one of southeastern Minnesota's early towns.
 Over one hundred and fifty years ago, Forestville was a boom town in the Minnesota Territory.
 Established in the early 1850s, by 1857 the town was home to 104 residents, who could shop at the general store, send their children to the school made from bricks at the local brick yard, stay at one of the two hotels, buy locally made furniture, or use the services of the blacksmith, lumber mill, or gristmill.
 There was even a distillery that supplied residents with pure rye whisky.